2025 Zulia earthquakes: Earthquakes

 Both earthquakes had an intensity of VIII according to the USGS.
 In Mene Grande, the intensity ranged from VII (very strong) to VI (strong), in Valera and Ciudad Ojeda, the intensity was VI (strong), while in Maracaibo it was between V (moderate), in Oranjestad, Aruba, the intensity was IV (light), as well as in Willemstad, Curaçao and the Venezuelan city of Barquisimeto.
 In Caracas, the earthquake was perceived with an intensity of III (weak).
 The earthquake was felt on the island of Bonaire and in the Colombian cities of Cúcuta, Bucaramanga, Maicao, Valledupar, Riohacha, Santa Marta and Barranquilla, where high-rise buildings and offices were evacuated.
-The earthquakes was felt as far away as Medellin, more than 660 kilometers away.
+The earthquakes were felt as far away as Medellin, more than 660 kilometers away.

 Approximately 31 minutes before the first major earthquake, a foreshock with a magnitude of 3.9 occurred in the same area.
 The Venezuelan Foundation of Seismological Research (Funvisis) estimated the first earthquake as a 5.4, while the second was placed at 6.0.
 International organizations marked the first event as a 6.2, while the second as a 6.3.